flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 {--

-**Currently experimental is geared toward testing the initial version of VNAV.
-Please use the appropriate discord thread #exp-vnav-reporting to discuss any issues.**
+Currently experimental is geared toward testing the initial version of VNAV.
+Please use the appropriate discord thread **#cFMS LNAV+VNAV Issue Reports** to discuss any issues.

 --}